 Here's what it is.

-If they do get their act together and come up with a repeal and replacement of Obamacare that offers options, even if it's the return it to the state option and let the states figure out for themselves the best way to come up with care, then we're gonna come up with creative solutions and opportunities for health savings accounts and things like the cooperatives like Dr. Josh down in Wichita.
+If they do get their act together and come up with a repeal and replacement of Obamacare that offers options, even if it's the return it to the state option and let the states figure out for themselves the best way to come up with care, then we're going to come up with creative solutions and opportunities for health savings accounts and things like the cooperatives like Dr. Josh down in Wichita.

 But if you get that money flowing into the economy, those companies are not going to put their money in a bank account.